EMPLOYMENT & FINANCES

 FIRST JOB: THEIR OWN REENTRY

-We covered this in the last module, and it’s worth repeating with your releasing friend: that the goodness of this One Parish One Prisoner model is that they don’t have to scramble into a job right away.
-Rather, your team can help with the first three months’ rent—because their full-time job for the first month is their reentry.
+We covered this in the last module, and it’s worth repeating with your releasing friend: the goodness of the One Parish One Prisoner model is that they don’t have to scramble into a job right away.
+Your team can help with up to the first three months’ rent because their full-time job for the first month is their reentry.
+You get to be the voice that helps them unplug from anxiety.
+“First month: we’ve got you, focus on setting up your life, getting to a dozen different appointments, adjusting to life on the outside.”

 ODD JOBS